jose-Abel/ERC-20-Token/README.md

 # ERC-20 Token

 Smart contract project built in the Rinkeby Test Network for Ethereum.
-The contract consist on building a token with the ERC-20 implementation for building fungible tokens on the ethereum virtual machine.
+The contract consist on building a token with the ERC-20 implementation for building fungible tokens on the ethereum virtual machine and a smart contract for the token sale.

 ![screenshot](./app_screenshot.png)